 Ensures that you get support for your plan before you implement it.
 Also ensures that you track the progress of implementation and gather data to spot problems and adjust your plan accordingly.

-How you know when you’ve completed Phase four?
+How do you know when you’ve completed Phase four?

 - You have informed all relevant people and groups about your solution and won their support.